GULibrarySandbox/intro-data-wrangle/content/3-lesson.md

 ### Working with data in OpenRefine

-Most options to work with data in OpenRefine are accessed from drop-down menus at the top of the data columns.
+- Use the drop-down menus at the top of each column to work with data
-When you select an option in a particular column (e.g., to make a change to the data), it will affect all the cells in that column.
-To make changes across several columns, perform the change one column at a time.
+- Selecting an option in a particular column (e.g., to make a change to the data), affects all the cells in that column
+- Perform changes one column at a time, even when making changes across several columns

 ###  Rows and Records

 OpenRefine has two modes of viewing data: 'Rows' and 'Records'.
-- Rows mode: each row represents a single record in the data set.
+- Rows mode: each row represents a single record in the data set
-- Records mode, OpenRefine can link together multiple rows as belonging to the same Record.
+- Records mode, OpenRefine can link together multiple rows as belonging to the same record

 This is useful when working with `xml` files, MARC records, as well as `csv` files.
 We will see an example of this later.